 56. COULDN’T you HAVE worked away?

-The Modal CAN narrates mostly about ability and circumstance.
-Closed frame questions do not make theory on probable skill or adeptness; they inquire on the circumstance.
-To ask about efficiency, we also have the phrase to be able to, without the theory anchor.
+The Modal CAN narrates mostly about ability and circumstance; in closed frame questions, it usually inquires on the circumstance.
+To ask about effectiveness, we have the phrase to be able to, without the theory anchor.

 We may now compare the PRESENT Interrogative for all Modals we have analyzed so far.